kukionfr/VAMPIRE_open/README.md

 **2. Installation Guide**\
     **Executable file option:**\
     No installation required.
+Download the executable file from https://github.com/kukionfr/VAMPIRE_open/releases/download/executable/vampire.exe \
     Open the executable file to launch the graphic user interface (GUI) of the software\
-    Executable file is named "vampire.exe", which can be found in Supplementary Data 2.\
+    Executable file "vampire.exe" can be also found in Supplementary Data 2 of manuscript.\
 **PIP installation option:**\
     Type the following into command prompt window to install vampireanlysis on PYPI (the Python package index) using pip installer